seqwalt/PoseEstimation/README.md

 # File system
-- learnopengl_projects includes my implementations and build of the various programs shown in the LearnOpenGL book.
+- PoseEstimation includes my implementations and build of the various programs shown in the LearnOpenGL book.
 How to build with make is outlined below.
 - src has the source files for the various tutorial projects.
 - include has required header files for the projects.